Position Title: Substance Use Disorder (SUD) Counselor (LPHA)

 Classification: Non-exempt, Full Time

-Summary and Range of Authority: Under the supervision of Program Lead, Substance Use Disorder Counselor provides SUD services to target population.
+Summary and Range of Authority: Under the supervision of Lead Counselor, Substance Use Disorder Counselor LPHA provides treatment and relevant services to program clients.

 Essential Duties and Responsibilities:

-- Conduct initial intake screening and assessment evaluations to target population.
-Designated intake/screening, comprehensive assessment and diagnostic tools include, but are not limited to, ASAM, ASI Lite, and Medical Necessity Justification.
+- Conduct designated intake/screening, comprehensive assessment and diagnostic tools include but are not limited to ASAM, ASI Lite, and Diagnosis Determination Note to target population.